 Spending time in wooded or grassy areas.
 In the United States, deer ticks are most prevalent in the Northeast and Midwest regions, which have heavily wooded areas where deer ticks thrive.
 Children who spend a lot of time outdoors in these regions are especially at risk.
-Adults with outdoor occupations are also at increased risk.
+Adults with outdoor occupations also are at increased risk.

 - Having exposed skin.
 Ticks attach easily to bare flesh.
 If you're in an area where ticks are common, protect yourself and your children by wearing long sleeves and long pants.
 Don't allow your pets to wander in tall weeds and grasses.

 - Not removing ticks promptly or properly.
-Bacteria from a tick bite can enter your bloodstream only if the tick stays attached to your skin for 36 to 48 hours or longer.
+Bacteria from a tick bite can enter your bloodstream if the tick stays attached to your skin for 36 to 48 hours or longer.
 If you remove a tick within two days, your risk of acquiring Lyme disease is low.

 - Lyme disease.
 Centers for Disease Control and Prevention. http://www.cdc.gov/lyme/.
 Accessed July 28, 2015.